rxu18/jekyll-theme-chirpy/_posts/2021-06-20-tech-internship.md

 You may see people talking to recruiter for a long time and feel intimidated.
 You don't need to do that.
 The recruiter would have forgotten the conversation 10 minutes later.

 ## Coffee Chats
-If you want to talk to a recruiter, *coffe chats* are the way to go.
+If you want to talk to a recruiter, *coffee chats* are the way to go.
 These are longer (often 30 min) times where you get to learn about the company and talk about yourself.
 You get to build a stronger connection with the recruiters, which may lead to an interview.
 The coffee and snacks are also incredibly good.

 ## LinkedIn
 LinkedIn is useful for displaying yourself and for finding people who worked at a certain company.
 To gauge what to put on your linkedin, the easiest way is to look at your peers and see what they have.